Abyei: Ceasefire and enforcement

 A deal on demilitarization was reached on 20 June 2011.
 The United Nations Interim Security Force for Abyei (UNISFA), consisting of Ethiopian troops commanded by Lieutenant General Tadesse Werede Tesfay, were deployed under a UNSC resolution from 27 June 2011.
 The UNISFA mandate has periodically been extended.

 The peacekeepers began arriving in Abyei on 15 July 2011 after traveling overland from Ethiopia, just under a week after South Sudan formally declared its independence.
 Both countries continue to claim Abyei, but the presence of UNISFA peacekeepers is intended to prevent the military of either from attempting to wrest control of it.

 Nonetheless, in 2024 one of the UN peacekeepers was killed when their base in Agok was attacked.

 Abyei Area Administration

-Under the terms of the Abyei Protocol, the residents of the Abyei Area have been declared, on an interim basis, to be simultaneously citizens of the states of West Kurdufan (Republic of Sudan) and Northern Bahr el Ghazal (South Sudan) until such time as a referendum can determine the permanent status of the area.
+Under the terms of the Abyei Protocol, the residents of the Abyei Area have been declared, on an interim basis, to be simultaneously citizens of the states of West Kurdufan (Republic of Sudan) and Warrap State (South Sudan) until such time as a referendum can determine the permanent status of the area.
 An Abyei Area Administration was established on 31 August 2008.